oliverturner/packer/README.md

 # Packer

-A webpack utility bundle for hot reloading in development and optimised in production
+A webpack utility bundle for hot reloading in development and optimisation in production

 ## Development dependencies